-We will have links to the magazine here at the Autism Empowerment website, however the main web home for Spectrums Magazine will continue to be www.spectrumsmagazine.com.
-We will giving the website a fresh look and design in early 2017 and will eventually transition the site to www.spectrumsmagazine.org.
-For now, you can go to either link to find the robust, empowering, enriching content you are looking for.
-All articles from 2013 – 2016 are available and all back issues are also available to read online.
+We will have links to the magazine here at the Autism Empowerment website, however the main web home for Spectrums Magazine will continue to be www.spectrumsmagazine.org. until Spring 2018 when we are rebranding and expanding to Spectrum Life Magazine.
+We will have a fresh new look and design in early 2018 and will eventually transition the website to a new home.
+For now, you can go to the link above to find the robust, empowering, enriching content you are looking for.
+All articles from 2013 – 2017 are available and all back issues are also available to read online.

-As this was a business acquisition, there was a cost to purchase and there is also a cost for printing, production and distribution.
-Please consider a tax-deductible donation to help us during the start-up stages of this program.
+We need your support!
+If you find our content valuable to you or someone you know, please consider a tax-deductible donation to help us continue to strengthen and expand this nonprofit program.
+You can even make it recurring!
 When you make a donation (see the green donate button below), you can select Spectrums Magazine and those funds will be dedicated to sustaining and growing the magazine both in print and online.
+Thank you!

 Summer 2016 Issue – the 1st issue as a nonprofit program of Autism Empowerment.
 Click the cover photo to read the issue online.